 11. Shiso

 Shiso is a tall leafy herb that can be grown in partial shade.
 Seeds are available for both green and red/purple shiso, although red/purple shiso seems to be more common in culinary applications.
-Chilling seeds in cool, wet paper towel for a few days can help with germination.
+Chilling seeds in a cool, wet paper towel for a few days can help with germination.

 12. Lemongrass

 Lemongrass is a tropical culinary herb grown for its mild-citrus leaves.
-Lemongrass is common in Asian dishes and can also be used to make a lemony tea.
+Lemongrass is common in Asian dishes and can also be used to make lemony tea.

 Lemongrass is easiest to grow when purchased as a potted plant, but it can also be grown from seeds.
 Once established in a container, it can be divided regularly and shared with foodie friends.